 - Leave a light on if you aren’t coming back until after dark.

 - If nothing you do seems to work check with your vet.
-He may be able to refer you to an animal behaviourist.
+They may be able to refer you to an animal behaviourist.